 In creative writing, you’ll learn important skills for devising, editing, revising and submitting your work.
 You’ll analyse texts, explore the effects of the author’s choices and create short stories, drama, poetry and creative nonfiction of your own.
 You’ll also have opportunities to work with schools or museums, attend guest lectures, study abroad or take a year’s work placement.

 All our lecturers are active researchers, so you’ll share the excitement of doing original work in a supportive and highly rated academic community.
-We’re also rated TEF Gold, making us one of the best universities for teaching and support.

 You’ll have the opportunity to meet a wide range of authors, journalists and media practitioners through our speaker series.
 Our Media Matters guest lectures are given by a range of media speakers from top journalists to our recent graduates.
 You'll have the opportunity to network with inspirational and well-known screen writers, biographers, poets, novelists, nonfiction authors and playwrights at our Creative Conversation events.

 What's the course about?

 In your first year, you’ll explore the basics of journalism, learning about how to tell factual stories in written form, through blogs and podcasting and video.
 You’ll also reflect on how journalists should and do behave and their relationship with government.
 In Creative Writing you’ll start learning how to become a writer and how to write for films, as well as gaining a deeper insight into genre.